Deciphering black hole phase transitions through photon spheres: Thermodynamics of black hole with trace anomaly

 The critical point of the phase transition for the black hole with quantum anomaly is determined by

 From the above equations, we can get two critical points for $0\leq \ac\leq Q^2/8$.
 These critical points are given by

 and

 where we have defined $\Gamma=\sqrt{192 \ac^2-96 \ac Q^2+9 Q^4}$.
-For $\ac=Q^2/8$, the thermodynamic behavior of the black hole with quantum anomaly exhibits unexpected phase transitions, with critical exponents deviating from conventional ones and violating scaling laws~\cite{Hu:2024ldp}.
-Under the condition $\ac=Q^2/8$, the two previously distinct critical points~\eqref{cp1} and~\eqref{cp2} merge into a single one, which is
+For $0 \leq \ac<Q^2/8$, there are two critical points, and the critical exponents satisfy the scaling law.
+However, when $\ac=Q^2/8$, the two distinct critical points~\eqref{cp1} and~\eqref{cp2} merge into a single one, which is